 Studies of ocean transport generally focus on nowcasting or forecasting the evolution of scalar fields carried by currents.
-More often than not, the objective of studies is not a highly accurate, pointwise prediction of these scalar fields, but rather an identification of major pathways to scalar field transport.
-With that objective comes the realization that such pathways are most efficiently characterized by their boundaries, {\it i.e.} by transport barriers.
+More often than not, the objective of such studies is not a highly accurate, pointwise prediction of these scalar fields, but rather an identification of major pathways to scalar field transport.
+Such pathways are most efficiently characterized by their boundaries, {\it i.e.} by transport barriers.

-Geometric templates formed by transport barriers, such as fronts, jets and eddy boundaries, are indeed routinely used in geophysics to describe flow features \cite{weiss08}.
-These templates are generally inferred from instantaneous Eulerian quantities, even though their intended meaning is to characterize Lagrangian ({\it i.e.} material) transport.
+Geometric templates formed by transport barriers, such as fronts, jets and eddy boundaries, are in deed routinely used in geophysics to describe flow features \cite{weiss08}.
+These templates are generally inferred from instantaneous Eulerian quantities, even if the original objective is to characterize Lagrangian ({\it i.e.} material) transport.
 This is often unsatisfactory because in turbulent flows, such as the ocean and atmosphere, instantaneous Eulerian templates ({\it i.e.} velocity-field based) can yield transport estimates that differ by orders of magnitude from actual material transport~\cite{haller13}.

 The reason for this vast mismatch is twofold.
 First, material transport is affected by the integrated effects of unsteadiness and trend changes of trajectories in a turbulent flow.
 As a consequence, instantaneous information from the velocity field and its derivatives does not account for material transport over an extended time period.
-Second, by one of the main axioms of continuum mechanics, descriptions of material response, including material transport, of any moving continuum should be observer-indifferent ~\cite{Gurtin10}.
-Yet the Eulerian diagnostics typically used in oceanography \textendash streamlines, the norm of the velocity or vorticity and the Okubo-Weiss parameter \cite{okubo70,weiss91}\textendash~are all dependent on the observer.
+Second, according to one of the main axioms of continuum mechanics, descriptions of material responses, including material transport, of any moving continuum should be observer-indifferent ~\cite{Gurtin10}.
+However, the Eulerian diagnostics typically used in oceanography \textendash streamlines, the norm of the velocity or vorticity and the Okubo-Weiss parameter \cite{okubo70,weiss91}\textendash~ are all dependent on the observer.
 This is at odds with a long-standing view in fluid mechanics that flow-feature identification should be observer-independent \cite{drouot76a,drouot76b,astarita79,lugt79,haller05}.